83rd Guards Rifle Division: Battle for Gorodok

 The offensive was finally able to proceed on December 13.
-8th Guards Corps attacked the northern tip of the German-held Ezerishche salient north of Vitebsk, on both sides of Lake Ezerishche, with the 83rd Guards in first echelon.
+The 8th Guards Corps attacked the northern tip of the German-held Ezerishche salient north of Vitebsk, on both sides of Lake Ezerishche, with the 83rd Guards in first echelon.
 The initial objective was to cut off the northwestern portion of the salient in cooperation with 4th Shock Army and destroy the German grouping southwest of the lake.
-Subsequently, it was to develop the attack in the direction Mekhovoe and Gorodok before driving south to seize Vitebsk.
-11th Guards Army faced the 129th Infantry and 6th Luftwaffe Field Divisions of German IX Army Corps.
+Subsequently, the objective was to develop the attack in the direction of Mekhovoe and Gorodok before driving south to seize Vitebsk.
+The 11th Guards Army faced the 129th Infantry and 6th Luftwaffe Field Divisions of German IX Army Corps.

-11th Guards Army kicked off after a two-hour artillery preparation but without air support due to poor flying weather.
-Little progress was made apart from on the sector of the 84th Guards Division, but even this was soon halted by German reserves.
-After an overnight regrouping the 83rd Guards, supported by the 1st Tank Corps and another artillery preparation, broke through on this sector.
+The 11th Guards Army kicked off after a two-hour artillery preparation, without air support due to poor flying weather.
+Little progress was made, apart from on the sector of the 84th Guards Division, but even this was soon halted by German reserves.
+After an overnight regrouping, the 83rd Guards, supported by the 1st Tank Corps and another artillery preparation, broke through on this sector.
 This attack completely compromised the German defenses and soon cut the Gorodok-Nevel road in the rear of IX Corps.
-Early on December 15, despite counterattacks by the 20th Panzer Division, forward elements of the 156th Rifle Division of 4th Shock had linked up near Laptevka with the 83rd Guards and 29th Rifle Divisions, completely encircling the 87th Infantry Division and part of the 129th.
+Early on December 15, despite counterattacks by the 20th Panzer Division, forward elements of the 156th Rifle Division of the 4th Shock had linked up near Laptevka with the 83rd Guards and 29th Rifle Divisions, completely encircling the 87th Infantry Division and part of the 129th.
 A larger encirclement was completed the next day containing the remainder of IX Corps.
-With this completed the 8th Guards Corps took part in reducing the German pocket in two days of heavy fighting; according to Soviet sources 20,000 German troops became casualties while German sources admit to just over 2,000.
-For its part in this encirclement operation, on December 21 the 83rd Guards would be decorated with the Order of the Red Banner.
+With this completed, the 8th Guards Corps took part in reducing the German pocket in two days of heavy fighting; according to Soviet sources, 20,000 German troops became casualties, while German sources admit to just over 2,000.
+For its part in this encirclement operation, on December 21, the 83rd Guards would be decorated with the Order of the Red Banner.

 What remained of the German forces fell back to more defensible lines to the south.
-After a complex regrouping 11th Guards Army resumed its advance on December 23.
+After a complex regrouping, the 11th Guards Army resumed its advance on December 23.
 General Bagramyan stated in his memoirs: